GoodWorkLabs/risu/README.markdown

 ## Usage

 The following is some of the basic usage for risu.
-You must setup the database before you can start parsing in reports.
-All parsed reports share the same database, so all reports are combined as one inside of a database.
+You must setup the database before you can start parsing in NessusReports.
+All parsed NessusReports share the same database, so all NessusReports are combined as one inside of a database.
 I suggest a new database per required assessment.

 ### Database Setup